BranTregare/CS50-CPP26/PS4/recover/README.md

 * How does using `std::byte` prevent accidental reinterpretation of memory?
 * What does `std::bit_cast` offer over manual casting?
 * Why is `std::span` safer than passing raw pointers and lengths?
-* Why are JPEG headers masked with `0xf0` in the fourth byte?
+* Why is the fourth JPEG header byte masked with `0xf0`?
-* What does using `[[likely]]` or `[[unlikely]]` convey — to both compiler *and* humans?
+* What do `[[likely]]` and `[[unlikely]]` convey—to both the compiler *and* to human readers?
+* Could this recovery process be parallelized?
+What would the tradeoffs be?

 ---

 ## 📌 Project Philosophy

-This implementation emphasizes **clarity, correctness, and safety** in low-level code.
+This implementation emphasizes **clarity, correctness, and safety** in low-level programming.
-It reworks a classic file recovery challenge to demonstrate that even byte-wise logic can benefit from modern C++ abstractions.
+It reworks a classic file recovery challenge to demonstrate that even byte-wise logic can benefit from modern **C++ abstractions**.

-See [`PHILOSOPHY.md`](./PHILOSOPHY.md) for deeper insights into the design and reasoning behind this version.
+See [`PHILOSOPHY.md`](./PHILOSOPHY.md) for deeper insights into the design and reasoning behind this approach.

 ---

 > **Disclaimer**
 > This reimplementation is not affiliated with Harvard or CS50.
-> It is offered for learning and exploration, and should not be considered official course material.
+> It is offered for learning and exploration and should not be considered official course material.

+## 📜 License

+This project is licensed under the [MIT License](./LICENSE).